 Years of college is generally the way to go to build yourself a better future.
 A higher education should be able to get you a pretty nice paycheck at the end of every week, however years of college can also leave you with some pretty hefty school loans.

-If you are considering stopping payments on your student loan, here are seven different things that can happen when you stop paying your student loans.
+If you are considering stopping payments on your student loan (or if you don’t have Taylor Swift helping to pay off your student loans) here are seven different things that can happen when you stop paying your student loans.

 1. Your Loan Will Become Delinquent